Colac, Victoria

-Colac /ˈkoʊlæk/ is a town in the Western District of Victoria, Australia, approximately 150 kilometres south-west of Melbourne on the southern shore of Lake Colac.
+Colac (/ˈkoʊlæk/ COAL-ack) is a town in the Western District of Victoria, Australia, approximately 150 kilometres south-west of Melbourne on the southern shore of Lake Colac.

 History

 For thousands of years clans of the Gulidjan people lived in the region of Colac.

 British settlement

 The British first entered the region in March 1837, when several land-holders came upon Lake Colac while searching for the missing colonist Joseph Gellibrand.
 Another larger search party, which was acting on information that local Gulidjan had killed Gellibrand, arrived in April.
 This group returned to Geelong after two Gulidjan people were killed by Aboriginal trackers accompanying the party.

 Settlement of the area began in September 1837 with the arrival of grazier Hugh Murray (died 1869) who selected 34000 acres of land and established three sheep stations: Warrion, Elliminyt and Barongarook.
 According to Murray, conflict with the resident Gulidjan was limited, with one Aboriginal man being shot dead during punitive raids upon Aboriginal settlements following the taking of sheep.
 In 1841, around forty Gulidjan lived and worked on what was now Murray's property.

 The surveying for a village began in 1841 and the township of Lake Colac was proclaimed in 1848.

 The Post Office opened on 1 July 1848 as Lake Colac and was renamed Colac in 1854.
 Colac Botanic Gardens in Queen Street located on the shores of Lake Colac, were established in 1868.